No-bake cookie dough bars are melt-in-your-mouth peanut butter bars with crunchy chocolate chips and soft chocolate

 - Almond flour – I am using blanched fine almond flour for the best result.
 Almond meal would also work, but it would leave a gritty texture and would dry out the bars.
-You can also use oat flour as a swap to almond flour.
+You can also use oat flour as a swap for almond flour.
 The same amount of fine oat flour would work very well.

 - Coconut oil – if you don’t like coconut flavor, use refined coconut oil.
 It has no coconut flavor.
 However, you can’t use liquid oil or vegan unsalted butter.
 The success of these healthy cookie dough bars is to use solid oil at room temperatures like coconut oil or cocoa butter.

 - Dark chocolate chips – chocolate chip cookie dough is delicious with vegan dark chocolate chip or vegan milk chocolate chip.
 Yes, you can find mini chocolate chips tagged as ‘milk’ but vegan.
 Some healthy brands use a combination of coconut sugar, cocoa butter, and non-dairy milk in their recipe.

 - Vanilla extract

 If you are concerned about eating raw flour, read my article about the raw flours that are safe to eat.

 This healthy cookie dough bar recipe is made with raw ingredients to preserve all the nutrients and vitamins from each ingredient.

 Plus, it is a refined sugar-free recipe.
 There are no high-sugar ingredients like sweetened condensed milk or white sugar needed in this recipe.